NewsOpenAIMicrosoft

 Nadella was direct.
 Musk never contacted him about OpenAI.
 Ever.

 "We have each other's phone numbers," Nadella said from the stand.
-The implication landed.
+The implication landed hard.
 Musk, who had characterized Microsoft's involvement as a hostile takeover of a charity he co-founded, never picked up the phone to ask the CEO of Microsoft what was happening.
+If you were genuinely concerned that a massive corporation was corrupting a nonprofit you helped create, you would think a phone call might be step one.

 The testimony matters because Musk's legal argument rests, in part, on the claim that OpenAI's partnership with Microsoft violated the original nonprofit charter.
 If Musk had concerns and never raised them with the counterparty who was allegedly enabling the violation, it makes the concern look less like a principled objection and more like litigation strategy.